walvekarpavan/walvekarpavan/README.md

-- 👋 Hi, I’m @walvekarpavan
+- 👋 Hi, I’m Pavan
-- 👀 I’m interested in Data Science and Analyst.
+- 👀 I’m interested in entry-level Data Analyst positions.
-- 🌱 I’m currently learning MSc in Data Science and Analytics.
+- 🌱 Recent Data Analyst Graduate.
 - 💞️ I’m looking to collaborate on nothing for now.
-- 📫 How to reach me - email
+- 📫 How to reach me - walvekarpavan02@gmail.com

 <!---
 walvekarpavan/walvekarpavan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.